 Kristin Lehr Anderson, M.D., FAAP, FACP, President

-Dr. Kristin Anderson has experience as a primary care physician working with families for over a decade in cities with a high prevalence of diabetes and morbid obesity.
 She has designed and developed sustainable curriculums.
-She developed the Young Doctors Club in 2003, while an intern at Rhode Island Hospital, as a partnership with a public school in Southside Providence and the Medicine-Pediatrics Residency Program of Warren Alpert Medical School at Brown University.
-Urban high school students come monthly during the academic year to Rhode Island Hospital to learn about health careers and diseases such as diabetes and heart disease.
+She developed the Young Doctors Club in 2003, while an intern at Rhode Island Hospital, as a partnership with public schools in Providence and the Medicine-Pediatrics Residency Program of Warren Alpert Medical School at Brown University.
+For 15 years, urban students came monthly during the academic year to Rhode Island Hospital to learn about health careers and diseases such as diabetes and heart disease.
 She also developed the Practice Management and Health Policy Curriculum for third year primary care residents at Brown and continues to teach the Introduction course and Billing workshop.
-The program has run successfully for many years with lecturers who are leaders in primary care throughout Massachusetts and Rhode Island.
-She also served on the board of Barrington Early Childhood Center for three years in roles such as Nominating and Fundraising Chairs, so has firsthand experience with the operations of a not for profit organization.
+The program has run successfully for many years with lecturers who are leaders in primary care throughout Rhode Island.
+She also served on the board of Barrington Early Childhood Center for three years in roles such as Nominating and Fundraising Chairs, so has firsthand experience with the operations of a not-for-profit organization.

 Susan Lehr, Ph.D.
 Vice President